-Students can book one-to-one sessions with the Employability & Alumni Relations Office's certified career advisors.
+Students can book automated one-on-one sessions with the Employability & Alumni Relations Office's certified career advisors.
 Students are encouraged to increase their employability skills by attending the variety of career development workshops provided during each semester.
-Workshops include: Resume and Cover Letter Writing, Dressing for Success, Professional Emails, Creating LinkedIn Profiles, Successful Job Interviewing, and more.
+Workshops include: Resume and Cover Letter Writing, Professional Emails, Creating LinkedIn Profiles, Job Search Strategies, Successful Job Interviewing, and more.